 How much should I spend on an electric car?

 The great thing about more models coming on to the market is that there’s now an option to suit most budgets, especially if you’re looking for a used electric car.

 In most cases, electric cars will be more expensive upfront than their petrol counterparts, but the savings post-purchase can add up.
 You could make big savings on fuel costs and if you live in London, you’ll be exempt from the congestion charge too.

 Make sure you double-check whether the car’s manufacturer is leasing you the battery as this could be an additional cost – it’s especially important to check when buying a used electric vehicle.
 But you shouldn’t need to constantly replace the car battery, many last at least 10 years.

 Worried about safety?
 Electric cars must meet the same standards as all other vehicles on the road and many have consistently scored highly in Euro NCAP tests.

 How should I finance an electric car?

 The type of finance you choose for your electric car should be tailored to your needs and financial situation but there are a couple of things to think about.
-If you’re someone who likes to be at the cutting edge of technology, the electric car world is evolving fast.
+The finance options available to you will be dependent on your personal circumstances but if you’re someone who likes to be at the cutting edge of technology, the electric car world is evolving fast.
 Keeping up could mean changing cars every two to three years, in which case PCP car finance or leasing might be good choices.